 - Call ahead: Contact the site to arrange accessible entry

-- Note: Even with elevator access, surfaces are uneven
+- Note: Even with elevator access, the surfaces at the top are uneven

 Guided Tours vs. Self-Guided#